otrv4/otrv4/otrv4.md

     * Set `ratchet_flag` as `false`.
     * Set `our_ecdh` as our ephemeral key pair from the DAKE (`r`, `G1*r`).
     * Calculate the first set of keys `R0, Cs0_0, Cr0_0 = calculate_ratchet_keys(K)`
   * If there is a recent stored message, encrypt it and send it as a Data Message.
-(TODO: does it apply?)

 #### Receiving a DRE-Auth message